 The pension lifetime allowance is best defined as the maximum size you can allow your pension pots to grow to.
 This limit is currently £1,073,100.
-However, it changes from time to time – usually getting smaller.

 If you have any final salary (defined benefit) pensions, it can be a little more complex to calculate your LTA, as this kind of pension doesn’t involve a fixed pot of money.
 You can find out more about this below.

 The LTA shouldn’t be confused with the annual allowance, which is the amount you can pay into pensions in a single tax year.

 How does the pension lifetime allowance work?